zacliu2023/OpenSeek/README.md

 - Synthetic Reasoning Data Co-construction Plan
   - We will update the [Huggingface](https://huggingface.co/datasets/BAAI/OpenSeek-Synthetic-Reasoning-Data-Examples) platform with sample data, effects, and strategies used for each version of our synthesized samples (if the strategies provided by external contributors we will cite thanks to involved team or individual).
 Currently recommended optimization directions for reasoning data synthesis include:
     - Building a domain labeling system to balance data diversity:
-      - Building a code domain labeling system
+      - Labeling system in Code Domain
-      - Math domain labeling
+      - Labeling system in Math Domain
-      - Building a tagging system for thesis
+      - Labeling system in Paper (Arxiv) Domain
-      - Encyclopedia domain tagging
+      - Labeling system in Wiki Domain
-      - Domain Labeling for Web Pages: Evaluating and Filtering Synthetic Data Quality.
+      - Labeling system in Webpage Domain
     - Synthetic data quality evaluation and screening:
       - Synthetic Data Quality Evaluation and Screening in Code Domain
-      - Synthetic Data Quality Assessment and Screening in Mathematics
+      - Synthetic Data Quality Assessment and Screening in Math Damain
-      - Synthetic Data Quality Assessment and Screening in Dissertation Domain
+      - Synthetic Data Quality Assessment and Screening in Paper (Arxiv) Domain
-      - Synthetic Data Quality Assessment and Screening in Encyclopedia Domain
+      - Synthetic Data Quality Assessment and Screening in Wiki Domain
-      - Synthetic Data Quality Assessment and Screening in Web
+      - Synthetic Data Quality Assessment and Screening in Webpage Domain
     - Synthesis pipeline optimization:
-      - Synthesis Pipeline Optimization in Code
+      - Synthesis Pipeline Optimization in Code Domain
-      - Synthetic Pipeline Optimization in Mathematics
+      - Synthetic Pipeline Optimization in Math Domain
-      - Synthesis Pipeline Optimization for the Dissertation Domain
+      - Synthesis Pipeline Optimization for the Paper (Arxiv) Domain
-      - Synthetic Pipeline Optimization for the Encyclopedia Domain
+      - Synthetic Pipeline Optimization for the Wiki Domain
-      - Synthesis Pipeline Optimization for the Web Domain
+      - Synthesis Pipeline Optimization for the Webpage Domain

 Let's explore the infinite possibilities of large model training with the power of open source and promote continuous technological progress!